 Alfimeprase (ARCA) is an enzyme produced by recombinant DNA technology.
 It is a thrombolytic agent that is intended to directly degrade fibrin when delivered through an arterial catheter to the site of a blood clot.
 It directly degrades fibrin, a protein that provides the scaffolding for blood clots.
-In clinical studies, this direct mechanism of action has been shown to provide rapid clot dissolution with a well-tolerated safety profile.
-Alfimeprase's thrombolytic activity is localized to the site of delivery because it is rapidly inactivated by α -2 macroglobulin, a naturally occurring protein in the blood, as it moves away from the site of delivery and into the general blood circulation.
+In clinical studies, this direct mechanism of action has been shown to provide rapid clot dissolution with a welltolerated safety profile.
+Alfimeprase's thrombolytic activity is localized to the site of delivery because it is rapidly inactivated by $\alpha$ -2 macroglobulin, a naturally occurring protein in the blood, as it moves away from the site of delivery and into the general blood circulation.
 This clearance mechanism focuses the thrombolytic activity to the site of the clot and offers the potential to minimize bleeding side effects.
 It is in phase III clinical trials for the treatment of peripheral arterial occlusion.

-Delivery of Growth Factors to Promote Angiogenesis in Ischemic Limbs matrices presenting protease-degradable sites, cell-adhesion motifs, and growth factors have been shown to induce the growth of vasculature in vivo (Phelps et al. 2010).
+Delivery of Growth Factors to Promote Angiogenesis in Ischemic Limbs

+Therapeutic vascularization remains a significant challenge in regenerative medicine applications, where the goal is to induce vascular growth in ischemic tissue or scale up tissue-engineered constructs.
+Engineered PEG-based bioartificial hydrogel matrices presenting protease-degradable sites, cell-adhesion motifs, and growth factors have been shown to induce the growth of vasculature in vivo (Phelps et al. 2010).
 Compared to injection of soluble VEGF, these matrices can deliver sustained in vivo levels of VEGF over 2 weeks as the matrix degrades.
 When implanted subcutaneously in rats, degradable constructs containing VEGF and arginine-glycine-aspartic acid tripeptide induce a significant number of vessels to grow into the implant at 2 weeks with increasing vessel density at 4 weeks.
 The mechanism of enhanced vascularization is likely cell-demanded release of VEGF, as the hydrogels may degrade substantially within 2 weeks.
 In a mouse model of hind limb ischemia, delivery of these matrices produced significantly increased rate of reperfusion.
 These results support the application of engineered bioartificial matrices for delivery of vascular growth factors to promote vascularization in regenerative therapies for peripheral ischemic disease.